-Award-winning children's author Roy Apps began his career writing gags for stand-up comedians.
-Since then he has written over 80 children's books, including How To Handle Your Teacher, The Fang Gang comedy series and the narrative non-fiction sports' series Dream to Win.
-The Clown, written for the new Big Top of Horrors series, is his first title for Badger Learning.
+Award-winning children’s author Roy Apps began his career writing gags for stand-up comedians.
+Since then he has written over 80 children’s books, including How To Train Your Teacher, The Fang Gang comedy series and the narrative non-fiction sports’ series, Dream to Win.
+He has written two titles for Badger Learning — The Clown from their Big Top of Horrors Series, and more recently, Looking After Mum from their Two Sides series.

 Roy's TV work includes children's series such as Chucklevision and Casper's Scare School.
 For ten years he was a lead writer on the ground-breaking children's drama series Byker Grove.
 He has received a special BAFTA Writers' Award for outstanding contributions to children's film and television.